 Any Award settled in cash shall not be counted as shares of Common Stock for any purpose under this Plan.
 If any Award under the Plan expires, or is terminated, surrendered or forfeited, in whole or in part, the unissued Common Stock covered by such Award shall again be available for the grant of Awards under the Plan.
-If shares of Common Stock shall again be available for the grant of Awards under the Plan.
-If shares of Common Stock shall again be available for the grant of Awards under the Plan.
-If shares of Common Stock shall again be available for the grant of Awards under the Plan.
-If shares of Common Stock shall again be available for the grant of Awards under the Plan.
-If shares of Common Stock issued purpose, vesting or settlement of an Award, or shares of Common Stock owned by a Grantee (which are not subject to any pledge or other security interest), are surrendered or tendered to the Company in payment of the Option Price or Purchase Price of an Award or any taxes required to be withheld in respect of an Award, in each case, in accordance with the terms and conditions of the Plan and any applicable Award Agreement, such surrendered or tendered shares of Common Stock shall again become available for issuance under the Plan.
-In addition, in the case of any substitute Award, shall not be counted against the number of shares reserved under the Plan.
+If shares of Common Stock issued pursuant to the Plan are repurchased by, or are surrendered or forfeited to the Company at no more than cost, such shares of Common Stock shall again be available for the grant of Awards under the Plan.
+If shares of Common Stock issuable upon exercise, vesting or settlement of an Award, or shares of Common Stock owned by a Grantee (which are not subject to any pledge or other security interest), are surrendered or tendered to the Company in payment of the Option Price or Purchase Price of an Award or any taxes required to be withheld in respect of an Award, in each case, in accordance with the terms and conditions of the Plan and any applicable Award Agreement, such surrendered or tendered shares of

+Common Stock shall again become available for issuance under the Plan.
+In addition, in the case of any Substitute Award, such Substitute Award shall not be counted against the number of shares reserved under the Plan.